-Ingrid Bugge offers four different artist talks about her fine art photography projects: I Paint with my Camera, The Essence of Ballet, Words of Mathematics and The Soul of the Tree.
+Ingrid Bugge offers five different artist talks about her fine art photography projects: I Paint with my Camera, The Essence of Ballet, Words of Mathematics, The Soul of the Tree and VISIONARIUM.
 Read more about the different talks below.
 Each talk last about 1,5 hour, but we can tailor a talk specifically to your needs.
-For booking and prices please contact firstname.lastname@example.org.
+For booking and prices please contact email@example.com.

 I Paint with my Camera: